MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`pathtoCustomTestAdapters`** - **Path to custom test adapters**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Directory path to custom test adapters.
+Specifies the directory path to custom test adapters.
 Adapters residing in the same folder as the test assemblies are automatically discovered.
 <!-- :::editable-content-end::: -->
 <br>